 Eat Plenty of Protein

-If you read High Protein Diets: Health Benefits and Controversies, you know how essential protein is, and why so many people don’t get enough of it.
+If you read “High Protein Diets: Health Benefits and Controversies,” then you know how essential protein is and why so many people don’t get enough of it.

 If you consistently fall short of optimal protein intake, you deprive your body of the most important macronutrient for growth and repair.
 Amino acids also play an important role in cognitive health and your body’s stress response.

-Take the Foundational Five
+Take Foundational Supplements

 - Prioritize protein at each meal and snack